brianmeyer/primordiumevolv-min/README.md

 Streaming behavior:
 - Evolution runs stream live in the “🧬 Evolution in Progress” section during a run (`/api/meta/stream`).
 - Golden Set streams in the Golden tab while a Golden evaluation is running (`/api/golden/stream`).

+## Analytics Reliability

+- The `/api/meta/analytics` endpoint always returns a valid JSON shape even if the data store fails; it soft-fails with defaults and `null` values rather than 500.
+- Consumers should still check `response.ok` and guard against `null` fields.
+- The UI displays a non-blocking message and hides the tiles when analytics can’t load, so streaming UX is never impacted.

 ## Phase 4: AlphaEvolve‑lite (Criticize → Edit → Test → Decide)